mubarakali862/DFESW5Project/README.md

 The overall project went as planned although the risk assessment was a bit challenging to do.

 Possible improvements for future revisions of the project?
-I would have done some of the stretch goals if revisted this in the future
+I would have done the erd diagram if revisted this in the future

 Below is a screen shot of the delete request on postman